nickassafkirk/Cartel-Coffee/README.md

 **Additional Fonts**
 The Sans-serif font has been chosen as a fallback font if chosen fonts cannot be loaded from external resources.

+---

 ### Colors
 Colors are used to increase contrast, visual impact and to improve readability across the site.
 A grey, blue and white color palette has been chosen to add a neutral professional and minimalistic site design and to appeal to a broad range of users.
 Specific section areas are styled with consisted coloring to reinforce the correlation between different areas of relevant content.
 Root variables were used to allow quick design changes to be made.
 The main colors used on this project are as follows:

-**custom: #212121;** This is the primary brand color a dark grey pantone used for the navbar, footer background and homepage section headings.
+**`--custom: #212121;`** This is the primary brand color a dark grey pantone used for the navbar, footer background and homepage section headings.
-**tealgrey: #343a40;** This is the secondary brand color used for page section headings and buttons.
+**`--tealgrey: #343a40;`** This is the secondary brand color used for page section headings and buttons.
-**logo: #333333;** This is a dark grey color used for the site's body text.
+**`--logo: #333333;`** This is a dark grey color used for the site's body text.
-**bg: #eeeeee;** used for body background, borders and outlines.
+**`--bg: #eeeeee;`** used for body background, borders and outlines.
-**light: #dddddd;** used for light text where dark backgrounds are used and contrast is needed to aid readability.
+**`--light: #dddddd;`** used for light text where dark backgrounds are used and contrast is needed to aid readability.
-**lighttrans: rgba(228, 228, 227, 0.95);** used as div/container background colors to highlight areas of specific information and to contrast background images and improve readability.
+**`--lighttrans: rgba(228, 228, 227, 0.95);`** used as div/container background colors to highlight areas of specific information and to contrast background images and improve readability.
-**buttonblue: #07c5ff;** used as primary button background color upon hover or click to encourage click interaction and to indicate link interactivity and successful button submission.
+**`buttonblue: #07c5ff;`** used as primary button background color upon hover or click to encourage click interaction and to indicate link interactivity and successful button submission.
-**alertorange: #f9c043;** used as secondary call to action color specifically for alerts.
+**`alertorange: #f9c043;`** used as secondary call to action color specifically for alerts.
 A bright call to action color was used to draw the user's eye to key information.
 The orange color does not adhere to the grey, blue, white color motif chosen for the project in order to communicate that the alert information is general information not specifically linked to the current page subject.

-**rgba values** of rgba(0,0,0, 0.(x)) were used throughout the site to create text-shadows and image masks promoting better contrast between text and background items and to create a highlight effect on hover for clickable image tiles to show new users that these are clickable objects.
+**rgba values** of `rgba(0,0,0, 0.(n))` were used throughout the site to create text-shadows and image masks promoting better contrast between text and background items and to create a highlight effect on hover for clickable image tiles to show new users that these are clickable objects.

-**#fff:** White text has been used for titles and blocks of text where masks and overlays have been utilised where the "--light" color listed above did not provide adequate text and background contrast.
+**`#fff:`** White text has been used for titles and blocks of text where masks and overlays have been utilised where the `--light` color listed above did not provide adequate text and background contrast.

-**#1d1d1d:** This very dark grey color is used for the coffee menu section background.
+**`#1d1d1d`:** This very dark grey color is used for the coffee menu section background.
 It was chosen to emulate a coffee pegboard that is popular in many contemporary cafes and specifically the menu that is depicted in the homepage carousel 1 image.
 A darker indent style border is used to create a sense of negative relief to further emmulate this pegboard style menu.

 ### Use of colors: